 Despite advances and progress seen in breast cancer in recent years, current data highlights that breast cancer incidence and mortality remain the highest for cancer in women, with nearly 2.3 million new cases and an estimated 665,675 deaths in 2022This trend is expected to accelerate in the next 20 years, with a disproportionate number of cases and deaths expected to occur in low-resource settings.

 To tackle the growing breast cancer burden, it is critical that improvements are made in

-The Programme is supported by Pfizer (Founding Partner), Daiichi Sankyo, Revolution Watch, the US National Cancer Institute Center for Global Health, Roche, in collaboration with the Breast Health Global Initiative, and WHO's Global Breast Cancer Initiative.
+It is supported by Pfizer (Founding Partner), Daiichi Sankyo, Revolution Watch, the US National Cancer Institute Center for Global Health, Roche, Novartis and Susan G. Komen, in collaboration with the Breast Health Global Initiative, and WHO's Global Breast Cancer Initiative.